mincong-h/mincong-h.github.io/_posts/2018-04-03-learning-selenium-webdriver.md

 HtmlUnit browser driver, which simulates a browser using the headless browser HtmlUnit.

-In this post, I'm using Selenium WebDriver 3.8 in Mac OS with Firefox 58.
+In this post, I'll use Selenium WebDriver 3.8 in Mac OS with Firefox 58.
+After reading this post, you'll understand:

+- How to install GeckoDriver (for Firefox)
+- How to initialize WebDriver in Java
+- How to select WebElement
+- How to execute native JS command
+- How to send keys to element
+- How to wait
+- How to use basic XPath (XML Path Language)
+- Troubleshooting

 ## Installation